MoKee/contributors-cloud-generator/README.md

-cm-cloud-generator
+mk-cloud-generator
 ========================

-The CyanogenMod contributors cloud scripts.
+The MoKee OpenSource contributors cloud scripts.

 > To generate the code, open a linux console and type:
 >
->    ./generate_cm_wordcloud.sh
+>    ./generate_mk_wordcloud.sh
 >
-> This will fetch all CyanogenMod repos (around 110Gb), parse the commits
+> This will fetch all MoKee OpenSource repos (around 61Gb), parse the commits
 > logs, mix the data and generate a cloud.zip in the output
 > folder.
 This will take look long time the first time.
 >